turab202/turab202/README.md

 [http://hazakids.netlify.app]

-A website containing videos for kids, demonstrating my video editing and web development skills.
-This project showcases my ability to curate and present video content in an engaging and age-appropriate manner.
+This website features videos for kids, the project was inspired by Netflix's platform, showcasing my ability to curate and present video content in an engaging and age-appropriate manner.
+By implementing a user-friendly interface and seamless navigation, I ensured that the platform offers an enjoyable experience for young viewers while highlighting my technical expertise

 •   **Tewekul Bakery:** 🍞🎂